 Now that you have finished the e-mail configuration process, you need to give the account a name.
-The name can be any name you prefer.
+You can choose any name here.
 Type your account name on the Name field.
 Proceed to the next page and confirm your changes with Apply.